-This two-week course from Oxford Royale Academy will introduce students to the exciting discipline of Medicine.
+This two-week course from Oxford Royale Summer Schools will introduce students to the exciting discipline of Medicine.

 This course introduces 13-15 year old students to the study of human anatomy and associated theoretical topics.
 It incorporates a significant practical element, giving students the opportunity to learn the basics of medical procedures and how to use medical equipment in interactive workshops.
 Through both practical and theoretical exposure to the challenging and exciting world of studying medicine, students will get the chance to assess whether they would be suited to a medical career in the future.
 They will benefit from the expertise of our teaching faculty, as all teachers on this course will be qualified doctors or current students of Medicine.

 Your attendance on the Introduction to Medicine course gives you another educational experience to talk about when you come to apply for university, showing admissions tutors that you’re self-motivated and enthusiastic about learning.
 As well as the specific practical and technical skills you’ll learn on this course, you’ll also develop transferable skills that can be used at school, university and beyond.
 This includes working in a team with other students, communicating effectively and thinking spatially.

 If you are considering a career as a medical practitioner, and would like to know more about the field and how best to pursue it, then this course is for you.

 By the end of this course, students will have learned the basics of anatomy and the science behind medicine, developed new skills in practical skills workshops, considered and made plans for their future career paths, and gained a head start on the road to medical school.